 Designs and Patents

 1950 – The Telecaster.
 The original, and some may argue, still the best.
-The benchmark of solid body design, with bolt-on neck and easy assembly made the Telecaster the guitar that changed the industry.
+The benchmark of solid body design, with a bolt-on neck and easy assembly, made the Telecaster the guitar that changed the industry.

 1951- The Precision Bass.
-During the design phase of the Precision Bass the issue of scale length was hotly debated.
+During the design phase of the Precision Bass, the issue of scale length was hotly debated.
 George recalled in an interview that “.. we tried some sorted scale lengths, like 30” or 32”, but they seem to get the resonance we needed.
 We even tried 36”, but the distance was too long and the distance between frets became impractical to play.
-Eventually we settled on 34” scale.”
+Eventually, we settled on a 34” scale.”
 This is still an industry standard today.

 1954 – The Stratocaster.
 When this guitar first launched, that was exactly what people thought – that it had launched from another planet and landed on Earth to change things forever.
 The heavily contoured body design looked like nothing people had ever seen before.
 That fact that Fender could achieve this while also mass-producing this instrument in multiple colours literally did push Fender to the Moon.

-Taking inspiration from the automotive industry, the ’Custom-color’ concept, allowing customers to chose the finish of their guitar bodies was introduced in the late ‘50s.
+Taking inspiration from the automotive industry, the ’Custom-color’ concept, allowing customers to choose the finish of their guitar bodies was introduced in the late ‘50s.

 After retiring from Fender, George briefly worked with Marie Ball to develop the Earthwood guitars and basses.
-He then joined Leo on the mid ‘70s to form the original Music Man company.
+He then joined Leo in the mid-’70s to form the original Music Man company.

 The pair went on to found, with ex-Fender salesman Dale Hyatt, another guitar company, G&L.